HeleneStephan/Animals-and-happiness/README.md

-# Project Name to come
+# Animals and Happiness

 ## Description

-**Name to come** is presenting animals who are in need of a family to share happiness!
+**Animals and Happiness** is presenting animals who are in need of a family to share happiness!

 Verified organisations can register and manage their animals in our databases.